 Telephone: +44 22 7400 2191

-Types of Personal Data we Hold
+Kinds and Categories of Personal Information we Collect and Hold

 - Information required for Lipman Karas to meet its legal and regulatory obligations;